Bachelor of Science (B.Sc) in Biology

 Immunology

-Studies the immune system and its responses to pathogens.
-This specialization is critical for careers in vaccine development, allergy research, and autoimmune disease management.
+Understand the immune system and its responses to diseases.
+Key career paths include vaccine development, immunotherapy research, allergy testing labs, and infectious disease management.

 Human Biology